- Have Confidence-#1 attribute

 Pro anglers compete all year for the opportunity to make points toward the Toyota Bassmaster Angler of the Year Award and to qualify for the Bassmaster Classic.
 Points equate to MONEY.

 Bass Fishing Tournaments pay out millions of dollars to anglers each year on the tour.
-Some of the most successful fishermen are millionaires over the course of their careers.
+Some of the most successful fishermen are millionaires throughout their careers.
 Kevin VanDam, the most successful fisherman in the history of Pro Bass Fisherman Tournaments heads the career tournament lists.
 In more than two decades on the tour, he has compiled more than 5.2 million dollars in Bassmaster events.

 Skeet Reese and Rick Clun also appear on the millionaire’s list with 2.5 million and 2.1 million in tournament money wins.
 Most of the top 150 professional fishermen on the Bassmaster Pro tour earn an average of $10,000 to 20,000 dollars a year in prize money.